 - In the event of any non-payment, unpaid on-bill subscription charges will be recovered on the next monthly bill.
 The Project Manager may provide instructions for procedures for the off-bill collection of any unpaid off-bill charges, as well as the off-bill collection of any penalties for non-payment of on-bill subscription charges.
-Penalties may not be charged to low-income Participants. - Clear instructions for procedures in the case of utility disconnection at a customer account must be disclosed, including any penalties. - If the Project Manager intends to collect the final month of Subscription charges for Participants that have ended their utility service, the Project Manager must disclose their off-bill method for doing so (as the Participant's final bill may not include these charges). - In the case of temporary disconnection, any bill credits and on-bill Subscription charges that a customer accrues during the disconnected period will appear on the next bill, following reconnection. - Non-payment due to disconnection may be considered a breach of obligation and the Project Manager may follow the approach outlined above for Early Termination (notifying the Participant and terminating after 30 days if the breach has not been cured).
-In the event that a Project Manager learns that a customer's utility account has been closed by the customer, rather than disconnected due to non-payment of the utility bill, the Project Manager may terminate the agreement immediately and does not need to provide 30 days' notice.

-• Low-income customers may not be charged late fees or a penalty for utility disconnection or related contract termination.
-Project Managers may not charge low-income customers subscription payment late fees or a penalty for utility disconnection or related contract termination.
+Penalties may not be charged to low-income Participants. - Clear instructions for procedures in the case of utilityUtility disconnection at a customer account must be disclosed, including any penalties. - If the Project Manager intends to collect the final month of Subscription charges for Participants that have ended their utilityUtility service, the Project Manager must disclose theirits off-bill method for doing so (as the Participant's final bill may not include these charges). - In the case of temporary disconnection, any bill credits and on-bill Subscription charges that a customer accrues during the disconnected period will appear on the next bill, following reconnection. - Non-payment due to disconnection may be considered a breach of obligation and the Project Manager may follow the approach outlined above for Early Termination (notifying the Participant and terminating after 30 days if the breach has not been cured).
+In the event that a Project Manager learns that a customer's utilityUtility account has been closed by the customer, rather than disconnected due to non-payment of the utilityUtility bill, the Project Manager may terminate the agreement immediately and does not need to provide 30 days' notice. - Project Managers may not charge low-income customers subscription payment late fees or a penalty for utilityUtility disconnection or related contract termination.